-Here are a few great TED Talks I've found on a variety of topics related to mental illness.
+Here are a few great TED Talks I've found on a variety of topics related to mental health and illness.
 Eleanor Longden: The Voices in My Head https://embed.ted.com/talks/eleanor_longden_the_voices_in_my_head A psychiatrist once told Eleanor Longden that she would be better off having cancer than a psychotic illness, because it would be more curable.
-Having the voice she … Continue reading TED Talks: A Mental Health Hodgepodge
+Having the … Continue reading TED Talks: Mental Health & Illness

 We work so hard on our mental health, but sometimes we can get knocked down by an unexpected source: prescription medication.
 Sure, we all know that some street drugs can adversely affect mental health, but there are also a number of prescription medications for conditions totally unrelated to mental health that can trigger symptoms of … Continue reading Medications That Can Make You Crazy (Literally)